2024 Urban One Honors Celebrates the BEST IN BLACK! ✨

 - Donald Lawrence: Inspirational Impact

-The rockstar slate of honorees will be joined by some very special guests, including a reunion featuring KeKe Wyatt, Chanté Moore, and Nicci Gilbert (cast of R&B Divas), Teyana Taylor, Bebe Winans, Damon Little, Angie Stone, October London.
+The rockstar slate of honorees will be joined by some very special guests, including a reunion featuring KeKe Wyatt, Chanté Moore, and Nicci Gilbert (cast of R&B Divas), Teyana Taylor, Bebe Winans, Damon Little, Angie Stone and October London.

 GRAMMY Award-winning singer and actress LeToya Luckett returns to host the event’s “Backstage Pass,” featuring exclusive interviews with the show’s honorees, performers, and presenters.